GoogleCloudPlatform/click-to-deploy/k8s/joomla/README.md

 ### Create the backup

 To create the backup, you need the `mariadb-client` package.
-To install the package, on Debian-based distributions, run:
+To install the package, on Debian-based distributions, run the following command:

 ```shell
 sudo apt-get install mariadb-client
 ```

-To create the backup, run the following command:
+To create the backup, run this command:

 ```shell
 backup_time="$(date +%Y%m%d-%H%M%S)"